 Moving inside the facilities, we have cameras monitoring individual’s who come and go throughout the day and night.
 At night our high intensity lighting brightens the facility grounds.
 This removes shadows and dark spots.
 Each self storage unit employs sophisticated fire monitoring and temperature detection devices.
 All self storage units are individually alarmed and monitored by an accredited third party ULC monitoring station.

 Do I need self-storage insurance?

-Also, some self-storage facilities will not let you rent a unit from them without self-storage unit insurance.
+Also, some self storage unit facilities will not let you rent a unit from them without self storage unit insurance.
 They may offer an insurance policy of their own, or require you to provide proof of insurance from a third-party private insurer.
 However, buyers beware – make sure you understand the policy and what it covers to avoid any disappointment should an incident occur.

 However, StorageVille still recommend self storage unit insurance to all tenants